U.K. lifts travel restrictions for dozens of countries, but U.S. arrivals still require 14-day self isolation

-Italy and Spain, once the epicenters of the pandemic in Europe, along with countries like Japan and South Korea that pushed back their outbreaks early, are on the green list.
-But not all parts of the United Kingdom have adopted the exact same rules: Scotland will still require arrivals from Spain to self-quarantine for 14-days, for example, while England, Wales and Northern Ireland will not.
+Italy and Spain, once the epicenters of the pandemic in Europe, along with countries such as Japan and South Korea that pushed back their outbreaks early, are on the green list.
+But not all parts of the United Kingdom have adopted the exact same rules: Scotland will still require arrivals from Spain to self-quarantine for 14 days, while England, Wales and Northern Ireland will not.

 Restrictions on travelers from the United States remain in place.
-U.S. visitors will still be required to undertake mandatory self-isolation or risk a $1,245 fine.
-Other destinations where the virus is surging, including Brazil and Russia, will continue to require self-isolation, as will China, the initial epicenter.
+U.S. visitors will still be required to undertake mandatory self-isolation or risk a $1,245 fine, as will those from other destinations where the virus is surging, including Brazil and Russia, and from China, the initial epicenter.

 To keep coronavirus out, Canada’s smallest province kept the rest of the country away.
 Now outsiders are returning.

 The rollback comes as Britain slowly reopens after months of lockdown.
-Pubs across the country opened on July 4 and Prime Minister Boris Johnson is pushing for most students to return to the classroom in the fall.
+Pubs across the country opened July 4, and Prime Minister Boris Johnson is pushing for most students to return to the classroom in the fall.

 Some countries have been more cautious about lifting entry restrictions.
 In New Zealand, which declared itself virus-free in early June, nearly 30,000 people have successfully completed isolation periods since borders were closed in March.
 But after just three weeks with no new cases, the New Zealand government faced blowback last month when two travelers who flew from Britain to New Zealand by way of Australia were allowed to leave their mandatory isolation early to visit a dying relative and subsequently tested positive for the virus.

-Australia slashed in half Friday the number of citizens abroad allowed to return each week, over similar concerns.
+Australia on Friday slashed in half the number of citizens abroad allowed to return each week, over similar concerns.

-In Britain, the eased restrictions have met a largely enthusiastic reception, mostly because foreign travel has become easier.
+In Britain, the eased restrictions have met an enthusiastic reception among people hoping to travel outside the country.
 A number of people told the BBC they had begun planning trips.
 Eoin Burgin, a 21-year-old student at Edinburgh University, said he was “very excited” to reunite in Switzerland with his girlfriend, who he has not seen for five months.

 A number of European countries had lobbied the British government to ease the travel restrictions, promising reciprocal measures.
 French President Emmanuel Macron raised the issue during a visit to London last month.